rickarmstrong/misc/lxc/README.md

 ## Scripts for standing-up new LXC containers.

+### new_ros_2_container.sh
+Assumes we've already created an LXC GUI profile using `create_x11_profile.sh`.
+Creates a new container, does a bunch of administrative stuff, copies a ROS 2 install script to the container, and kicks it off.
+Takes about 7 minutes, on my machine.

 ### test_x11_profile.sh

 This one is a smoke test that to see if the x11 LXD profile is going to